Skip to content

 Server OS, Filesystems and Disk layout

-The servers are both running a standard install Ubuntu Server LTS, along with the Canonical supported LXD "snap".
+The server runs Debian bookworm along with zabbly supported version of incus.
 Outside of zfs not much is added to the stock installation.
 This is intentional.
-Since the real work is done by the containers the host os is considered disposable and can be rebuilt without effecting production.
+The real work is done by the containers the host os is considered disposable.

 Disk Layout

-The system disks on both servers use hardware raid 1+0 mirroring.
-The containers are able to take advantage of zfs mirroring and caching.
+The incus server uses hardware raid 1 for the boot disk.
+The containers and other data are a able to take advantage of zfs mirroring and caching.

 kb2018 disks